roblanf/euc_qc/README.md

 3. ```/qualimap_all``` qualimap results from looking at the whole .bam file
 4. ```/qualimap_gff``` qualimap results from looking at the subset of the .bam file specified by the input .gff file

+A log.txt file (if you piped the output as above), from which you can extract timings using grep.
+You can also extract timings from the shell ```time``` command, which additionally gives you computational efficiency of the mapper (this is probably only of interest to developers, because it tells them how much potential there is to speed up their software by using the threads more effectively).

 ### What to look at

 Compare the qualimap results for all of the aligners.
 Beware that the mapping qualities are not comparable - each aligner calculates mapping qualities in a different (sometimes very different) way.
 Particular things to pay attention to are